Gasoline plume shutters iconic Walla Walla hotel at peak wine season

 As tourists head to Walla Walla this weekend for wine and fall fun, an iconic hotel in the Eastern Washington city won’t be a lodging option.

-The 95-year-old Marcus Whitman Hotel abruptly closed earlier this month, sending guests packing when the city fire department found a significant gasoline spill in the hotel’s basement.
+The 95-year-old Marcus Whitman Hotel abruptly closed earlier this month, sending guests packing when the city Fire Department found a significant gasoline spill in the hotel’s basement.
 Inspectors later determined the gasoline likely seeped over from a nearby Chevron station.

 The temporary closure of one of Walla Walla’s most well-known and historic hotels comes during a height of the region’s wine season.
 Marcus Whitman guests who were staying there when it was evacuated were sent to nearby hotels.